E Interview preparation academy E Answering interview questions E Answering Why Are You Looking for a New Job?

 Answer Example: “I am seeking to join an organization with a culture and environment that aligns with my values and interests.
 Reading about your company, I can see that it offers an environment that is both professional and friendly, which I feel would be a good fit for my personality.
 In addition, I’ve gained a lot of experience in a similar field and am confident that I could leverage this experience to make an impact on the work that you do at your organization.”

-4) Industry or Career change
+4) Industry or career change

 If you’ve decided it’s time to switch industries or careers, you’ll need to clearly explain why you’re making the move and how the new path fits into your long-term plans.
 When explaining why you are changing career paths, emphasize how your past experience and skill set have prepared you for the new position and how your future goals match those of the prospective employer.
 Explain that you are open to new experiences while remaining committed to your long-term career objectives.